Your cookie preferences

 Bank accounts for bad credit are usually the most basic so you should not be expecting to get an overdraft if you have bad credit.
 Many of them also don't perform any credit checks, so you're almost guaranteed acceptance.

-It is safer to compare bad credit bank accounts using an FCA regulated comparison website as you will have the reassurance that the banks you compare would have been appropriately accredited.
+It is safer to compare bad credit bank accounts using an FCA-regulated comparison website as you will have the reassurance that the banks you compare have been appropriately accredited.

 What are the alternatives to basic accounts?

-Alternatives to basic accounts from the bad credit banking market are providers like CardOneBanking, who charge a monthly fee but require no credit check and guarantee to accept you, no matter what your credit history.
+Alternatives to basic bank accounts in the bad credit banking market are providers like Suits Me, which charges a monthly fee but requires no credit check so you’re almost guaranteed to be accepted, no matter what your credit history.

-Much like a normal bank account, you can arrange to have your wages or other income paid directly into your account, pay in cash or cheques at the Post Office or Natwest branches and set up standing orders to pay your bills.
+Much like a normal bank account, you can arrange to have your wages or other income paid directly into your account, and set up standing orders to pay your bills.

-You can't have a chequebook or an overdraft and you don't earn any interest, but there are no fees for missed payments, you get a personal account manager and access to online, telephone & SMS mobile phone banking.
+You can't have a chequebook or an overdraft and you don't earn any interest, but you get a debit card and cashback rewards.

-Another big advantage of these types of accounts over basic bank accounts is that you get a Prepaid MasterCard credit card – which you transfer money onto and use just like a debit card for all your daily spending in shops, over the phone and online and to get money out at cash machines.
+Some accounts give you a prepaid MasterCard, which you transfer money onto and use just like a debit card for all your daily spending in shops, over the phone and online and to get money out at cash machines.

 Check your credit rating